* Anglo American 1st Nations prisoner Association

 * XATS Society's 1st Nations prisoner outreach

-Our organisations came together to celebrate 1st.
-Peace Chaplaincy Interfaith & Eco Spirituality Ministry, as they celebrated 40 years of service to the Anglo American community in 2022.
-They published a 40 year report in 2024.
+1st.
+Peace Chaplaincy Interfaith & Eco Spirituality Ministry, celebrated 40 years of service to the Anglo American community in 2022.
+We published a 40 year report in 2024.

 The Chaplaincy took its name from Black Elks famous lines: “The first peace, which is the most important, is that which comes within the souls of people when they realize their relationship, their oneness with the universe and all its powers, and when they realize at the centre of the universe dwells the Great Spirit, and that its centre is really everywhere, it is within each of us.”

-First Peace Chaplaincy expanded their reach in 2011.
-They now work in the wider communities of interest wherever they are needed.
+At First Peace Chaplaincy we expanded our reach in 2011.
+We now work in the wider communities of interest wherever we are needed.
 The chaplaincy ministers to people who are unable to attend the usual spiritual community activities, by being present or in a position to communicate.
-They listen, respond and offer appropriate care and general ministry.
-They empower users to nurture there own spiritual coping strategies.
+We listen, respond and offer appropriate care and general ministry.
+We aim to empower users to nurture there own spiritual coping strategies.

 As well as spiritual ministry, the chaplaincy delivers moral and religious education, pastoral support, community and cultural activities and compassionate and humanitarian projects.
-They work with the spirit whatever the faith.
+We work with the spirit whatever the faith.

 1.Interfaith dialogue between people of different religious traditions and by sharing goals of understanding the varied traditions and web of world religions.
 One way of doing this is to learning about the histories & beliefs of others, whilst celebrating our own named festivals.